 You can buy an SSL certificate from your hosting company.
 Some hosting companies now include an SSL certificate for free with their hosting packages, for others, it’s a $5 add-on.

-The percentage goes down if you sell huge amounts, and there are slight variations in charges depending on the country you’re in and whether it’s a domestic or international sale.
+The percentage goes down if you sell huge amounts, and there are slight variations in charges depending on the country you’re in and whether it’s a sale in your own country or an international sale.

-Your clients can use their bank accounts, debit and credit cards with PayPal.
+Your clients can use their bank accounts, debit, and credit cards with PayPal.

 For payment, customers will be sent to PayPal, away from your site.
 When payment is complete, you can set it up to send customers to a certain page on your website, like a Thank You page.